rashafathima/product-crud/README.md

    ```bash
    cd product-crud
    ```
-3. **Open in a Browser**:
+3. **Running locallyr**:
-   Open `login.html` in any modern browser.
-Running locally is pretty simple, either you can double click on the **login.html** file on the folder or install a live server extension by Ritwick Dey and then on the bottom right of the VS code, you will get "Go Live" button.
+   After cloning, To run locally install a live server extension by Ritwick Dey on VS code.
+Then open the login.html file by using command **code login.html** and then on the bottom right of the VS code, you will get "Go Live" button.
 Click that while you are on login.html file.
 It will open locally.
+Ensure you are on /login.html path initially itself or else it will be on index.html by default.
+You should be on a path something link: http://127.0.0.1:5500/product-crud/login.html
 4. **Login and Use**:
    Use the following credentials to test login: